 - Are sick of paying transaction fees and other fees on platforms they have no say over (*cough* Etsy offsite ads *cough*)

-You can start on Shopify when you first start your handmade business, but you should have some marketing knowledge and a marketing strategy ready to help you start reaching potential customers, or you’ll experience high business start-up costs and little in return.
+You can start on Shopify when you first start your craft business, but you should have some marketing knowledge and a marketing strategy ready to help you start reaching potential customers, or you’ll experience high business start-up costs and little in return.

 3 Ways to Start Successfully Selling Handmade Items on Shopify